 Secretary Gorbea Hires Johnathan Berard as Deputy Director of Communications and Strategy

-PROVIDENCE, RI - Secretary of State Nellie M. Gorbea today announced the appointment of Johnathan Berard as Deputy Director of Communications and Strategy.
+PROVIDENCE, RI, RHODE ISLAND, January 28 - Secretary of State Nellie M. Gorbea today announced the appointment of Johnathan Berard as Deputy Director of Communications and Strategy.
 Beginning February 21, Berard will be responsible for media relations for all divisions in the Secretary of State's Office and will assist in developing communications strategies to advance the Office's policy initiatives.

 Berard comes to the Secretary of State's Office from Rhode Island Clean Water Action, where he has served as State Director for six years.
 Prior to that, Berard was the Senior Director of Advocacy and Public Policy at Blue Water Baltimore and spent time at the Brookings Institution and Brown University.
 In addition to his wealth of public policy experience, Berard also brings in-depth knowledge of collaborative governance and civic engagement, having served as a member of Rhode Island's Voter Access Coalition.